 Why did brands start using emoji?

-Many brands initially adopted emoji as a way to get around Twitter’s 140 character limit.
+Many brands initially adopted emoji as a way to get around Twitter’s then 140 character limit (thankfully they’ve doubled this limit to 280).
 On other channels, they’ve been able to provide context and emotion to messages sent to customers.
 Regardless of their origin, they’ve made a fairly big impact on how we communicate.
 Simply including emoji in a response increases the likelihood of a happier customer – 63% of people say they have a positive view of emoji.
 In an effort to treat customers with the same level of care they expect, brands have made use of emoji in customer service interactions.

 Back at ya, Mila! ❤ *JG